RahulKB31/Python-Challenge-Codes/README.md

 p20 - Python Program for n-th fibonacci number <br /> p20 - Python Program for how to check if a given number is Fibonacci number <br />
 p21 - Python program for n-th multiple of a number in Fibonacci series <br />
+p22 - Python Program to print ASCII Value of a Character